GeotrekCE/Geotrek-admin/docs/installation-and-configuration/upgrade.rst

 .. warning::

-  Geotrek-admin does not support pgRouting 4.0 yet.
+  Geotrek-admin does not support pgRouting 4.x yet.

+  Most installations on Ubuntu 22.04 or 24.04 using the default system repositories are not affected, as pgRouting is currently provided in a 3.x version.

-  If you manage PostgreSQL using the `PostgreSQL APT Repository <https://wiki.postgresql.org/wiki/Apt>`_, make sure pgRouting stays on a 3.x version and is not upgraded to 4.x.
+  However, if you are in one of the following cases, make sure pgRouting stays on a 3.x version and is not upgraded to 4.x:

-  The pgRouting packages provided by the default Ubuntu repositories for 22.04 and 24.04 are currently 3.x, so this issue mainly concerns installations using the PostgreSQL APT repository.
+    - installations using the `PostgreSQL APT Repository <https://wiki.postgresql.org/wiki/Apt>`_
+    - installations using an external PostgreSQL database

 .. _upgrade-geotrek-admin: